HewlettPackard/Docker-SimpliVity-Volume-Plugin/README.md

 HPE Docker Volume Plugin is an open source project that provides persistent storage and features for your containerized applications using HPE SimpliVity.

+This plugin has 2 components:
+1. SimpliVity nodePlugin

+It needs to be installed on all worker nodes where you want to provision volumes.

+2. SimpliVity Container Provider

+It needs to be run as a container on one of the worker nodes in the swarm cluster.

+HPE SimpliVity provides a Docker certified nodePlugin (https://hub.docker.com/plugins/hpe-simplivity-docker-volume-plugin ) and Container Provider
+(https://hub.docker.com//hpe-simplivity-container-provider) delivered through the Docker Store.

-Currently, this Volume Plugin for Docker supports popular container platform ie. Docker.
-We will be supporting Kubernetes distributions through the [Flexvolume Driver](https://github.com/hpe-storage/flexvolume-driver) and [Kubernetes Dynamic Provisioner](https://github.com/hpe-storage/k8s-dynamic-provisioner) in upcoming releases.
+Note: We will be supporting Kubernetes distributions through the [Flexvolume Driver](https://github.com/hpe-storage/flexvolume-driver) and [Kubernetes Dynamic Provisioner](https://github.com/hpe-storage/k8s-dynamic-provisioner) in upcoming releases.

 ## Install and Quick Start instructions